bastidererste/mediatechnologycookbook/Layout/Python3MODBUStoOSC.md

 ### Problem

 The hardware to controll the screen was a siemens programmable logic controller (plc).
 The controler had only the commands "open", "close" and "stop".
 There was no output for "position" what so ever.
-They simply forgott.
-The plc was locked up by the programmer, so just adding a new funtion was not an option.
+They simply forgot.
+The plc was locked up by the programmer, so adding a new function was not an option.

 ### Solution